DeadlockCode/barnes-hut/README.md

 - Scroll to zoom
 - Middle mouse button to grab view
 - Right mouse button to spawn a body
+- To change the mass of the body, wind the mouse around it while holding right click
 - Space to pause/continue
 - E to open a menu where you can enable the quadtree visualization